ALSUntangled prevents ALS cure by disinfo for profit?

 10. They slander Dr. David Martz, a medical doctor dagnosed with classical ALS but who, after many flawed Lyme tests that weren’t worth the paper they were printed on, finally got a proper test (antibiotic-provoked), tested positive, was given a too low dose of antibiotics, nothing happened, then took a double dose for a very long time and he got fully cured of his ALS.
 ALSUntangled states that Dr. Marz probably lied about having ALS so that he could peddle ALS cures (something he never did).
 Yes, they really went that low in an attempt to sweep the evidence under the rug!

 11. One fool can ask more questions than ten wise men can answer, and ALSUntangled has done something similar: They crafted a wall of dense, intelligent-medical-sounding prose, purporting to “debunk” our book.
-It is clear they spent a lot of time on it, and the number of deliberate falsehoods per paragraph is so great that it would take us much more time to counter-debunk their article than they spent writing it, which just isn’t a productive use of our time because we’re working on two more books, one on Alzheimer and Lyme (concomitant in approx. 25% of cases) and one on MS and Lyme (nearly 100% of cases).
+It is clear they spent a lot of time on it, and the number of falsehoods per paragraph is so great that it would take us much more time to counter-debunk their article than they spent writing it, which just isn’t a productive use of our time because we’re working on two more books, one on Alzheimer and Lyme (concomitant in approx. 25% of cases) and one on MS and Lyme (nearly 100% of cases).
 Just read our free books and our article on MS and Lyme, perhaps also read the material linked to in the footnotes and judge for yourself.
 We are glad to make people aware of a proven link between Lyme and ALS, and if we weren’t making a difference, the established order would never have gone to such great lengths to smear us and our work.
 It is not us with a financial interest in preventing ALS patients from knowing that Lyme can cause ALS – it is ALSUntangled.

 CRIMINAL PROSECUTION OF THE PEOPLE BEHIND ALSUNTANGLED?

 No amount of rank-pulling by ALSUntangled (their article mentions a large number of names associated with them in an attempt to get more credence for their debunking claims) and no amount of namecalling and allegations from them against ourselves will change the truth that they have a financial interest in not testing possible ALS cases for Lyme.
 Let’s remember those names.
 These people are now all on the record as being against Lyme testing for ALS patients.
 If a single ALS patient dies and an autopsy finds Bb s.l. in their brain, those people have blood on their hands.
-We urge the relatives of deceased ALS patients to let an independent pathologist do dark field microscopy and PCR testing on the affected brain tissue and, when sufficient evidence has been gathered, we encourage a class action lawsuit against ALSUntangled and all people mentioned in their article.
+We urge the relatives of deceased ALS patients to let an independent pathologist do dark field microscopy and PCR testing on the affected brain tissue and, when sufficient evidence has been gathered, we encourage a class action lawsuit against ALSUntangled and all people whose names were used to support the article.
 Because they have been informed by the material in our book, yet they chose to go on the record saying it is all bunk and Lyme tests should by no means by performed to exclude Neuroborreliosis as the cause of signs and symptoms (about to be) diagnosed as ALS.
 That makes them culpable when an ALS patient dies of Lyme disease and this patient has not been Lyme-tested as a result of their stubborn public refusal to acknowledge the facts.
 It is time that the medical profession is held to account.
 We do not forget and we do not forgive the suffering you have caused and will cause to Lyme patients and their loved ones worldwide!
 One day you may be held personally accountable.
 Laws may change when sufficient political, legal, grassroots patient-advocacy and journalistic pressure is exerted.
 You may not remain immune to prosecution forever.
 Blatant disregard of medical facts leading to the slow paralyzing death of people is a sign of psychopathy, should of course be a criminal offense, and the only suitable punishment is a life sentence in prison, preferaly doing hard labor, the proceeds of which donated to the families of deceased Lyme patients who have been misdiagnosed with ALS.
 You understand full well that even if only a small percentage of Neuroborreliosis manifests itself with ALS symptoms, that you are condemning those people to death.
 You accept those deaths, because it keeps ALS “its own disease” and you the masters of it, carving out a profitable niche as “experts” in yet another lethal neurological syndrome with unknown cause or cure.

 We stress that our books are free, have always been free, will always remain free, do not contain product endorsements or advertizing of any kind and do not contain links to products, services or advertizing of any kind.
 The books are published on sites totally separate from any of our commercial activities, because it is our commercial activities that allow us to spend months on writing free books, not the other way round.
 Why are we banned from posting on all major ALS forums?
 Why are neurologists so insistent on preventing a proper Lyme test (antibiotic-provoked Igenex PCR) being done on people with ALS symptoms?
 85% of ALS diagnoses in the US are done without ever having done a Lyme test.
 This figure is admitted and defended by US neurologists and I link to the source of this figure in my free PDF.